 The symbol of America has made a great comeback over the past few decades.
 Now you can see bald eagles at the Grand Canyon, especially down along the Colorado River where they hunt for tasty fish.

 Birds of prey abound at the Grand Canyon, which makes sense since there are so many rodents and small animals for them to eat.
 Several species of hawks, peregrine falcons, and Mexican spotted owls all live in and above the Canyon.

 The wide variety of birds inside the Canyon also includes such diverse animals as: turkey vulture, wood duck, trumpeter swan, black-chinned hummingbird, doves, pigeons, ravens, jays, and osprey.
 Find complete bird checklists at the NPS site.

 Geckos, the cutest lizard if you ask me, are found along the Colorado River.
 A threatened species, the desert gopher tortoise, is found in the scrub in the western side of the park.
 In terms of more visible creatures, the mountain short-horned lizard is abundant around the forests near the rim.
 You’ll probably spot a few if you do any hiking into the Grand Canyon, along with salamanders and toads.

 Snakes and scorpions

 Always watch where you’re walking.
 Snake bites are rare but can happen.
+Six species of rattlesnakes live in the park, mostly in the interior of the canyon.
 Scorpions are seen often in the canyon and according to the NPS site, “stings occur with regularity.”
 They may hurt but rarely cause serious damage.
 These aren’t the scorpions that can kill you.

-What animal would you like to see if you visited the Grand Canyon?
+What forms of Grand Canyon wildlife would you like to see if you visited this iconic national park?